Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 into a YAML file and build a calendar file from there!

 But I thought, wouldn't it be nice if we could also display these events on a web page.
-Now, I've messed around with GitHub pages and Jekyll before so I knew that Jekyll allowed you to use YAML files as data to populate pages, so I figured maybe I could pull data from this calendar YAML file into a GitHub pages site as well as build an ICalendar file from it.
+The CodeRefinery project created a simple HTML page explaining how to subscribe to the ICalendar files but I wanted to go further and also list upcoming events.
+Now, I've messed around with GitHub Pages and Jekyll before so I knew that Jekyll allowed you to use YAML files as data to populate pages, so I figured maybe I could pull data from this calendar YAML file into a GitHub Pages site as well as build an ICalendar file from it.

 This led to what I described as the [_data model](https://github.com/Sparrow0hawk/rse-calendar/releases/tag/v0.1.0) for this calendar website.
-And this by and large worked, it allowed me to create a single home page using Jekyll, the minima theme and GitHub pages that populated a list of events and their associated metadata.
+And this by and large worked, it allowed me to create a single home page using Jekyll, the [minima theme](https://github.com/jekyll/minima) and GitHub Pages that populated a list of events and their associated metadata.
 What I realised however was that I couldn't implement nice pagination with this model because of limitations with how Jekyll pagination behaves, my best approach for getting nice pagination was to change the model of my site to using posts.